An image of a puddle with brown and yellow leaves

 • Reliable and modern solution

-• Cost effective over time
+• Cost-effective over time

 • Compact system

-• Improve resale value of premises
+• Improve the resale value of premises

 • Simple and easy installation

-Above all, a sewage treatment plant is a solution for the future.
-As environmental agencies impose stricter rules on the process of treating and disposing of wastewater; a proper biological wastewater treatment system ensures these standards are met.
+Above all, these plants are a solution for the future.
+As environmental agencies impose stricter rules on the process of treating and disposing of wastewater, a proper biological wastewater treatment system ensures these standards are met.

-Cost To Install and Supply a Sewage Treatment Plant
+Cost To Install and Supply

-The cost to install a sewage treatment plant will vary dependant on a number of factors such as the size of the tank, the condition of the site and any additional extras you may wish to have installed.
+The cost to install a sewage treatment plant will vary depending on a number of factors such as the size of the tank, the condition of the site and any additional extras you may wish to have installed.

-In domestic premises, prices start from £2,000 subject to the size of the sewage treatment plant.
-The price of installation will vary and a site survey is generally required for an accurate figure.
+In domestic premises, prices start from £2,000, subject to the size of the sewage treatment plant.
+The price of installation will vary, and a site survey is generally required for an accurate figure.

 Additionally, the price will be different if you are replacing an old system or a different type of sewage disposal unit or if you are installing one from scratch.